base-link/base/book/introduction.md

 3. **Types**.
 While there are a ton of benefits to being statically typed (instead of dynamically typed), it makes it harder to rapid prototype in some cases.
-But perhaps we can add some features of dynamic typing as well, to make it easier to get Started.
+But perhaps we can add some features of dynamic typing as well, to make it easier to get NoteTreeted.
 And this is a problem with any statically typed language.
 4. **Completeness**.
 It's far from complete at this point.
 While much of the design of the language is complete, we still need to implement a fully working compiler, and this could be a deterrent to checking it